This post originally appeared on VICE Australia.

 A landlord hired us to clear out the place so that he could begin renovations—ripping up all the carpets, repainting.
 All the steps needed to prep the place to look like it hadn't housed a corpse.
-Our job was to sort through the contents of Colin's home and assess which belongings were "sentimental" and which should be tossed into the skip.
+Our job was to sort through the contents of Colin's home and assess which belongings were "sentimental" and which should be tossed in the trash.

-The entire house was exactly how Colin had left it before he dropped dead in the lounge room.
-Kept in a state of "liveable filth."
-We never found a driver's license, but medical papers told us Colin was in his mid-70s.
+The entire house was exactly how Colin had left it before he dropped dead in the living room.
+Kept in a state of "livable filth."
+We never found a driver's license, but medical papers told us Colin was in his mid 70s.

 The covers on Colin's bed were turned out to one side, and the bedside table drawer was open.
 On the walls were framed pictures of women, Woman's Weekly magazine covers.
-He was obviously fond of one woman in particularly, she featured four times.
+He was obviously fond of one woman in particularly.
+She was featured four times.
 Colin had a crush.

 James got a call from Colin's next of kin, an estranged daughter who we learned was just a baby when Colin left her.
 James and I discussed how likely it was that Colin was just a shit kind of person.
 No family had been in contact with Colin for decades.

-We moved to the back room where there were boxes of old videotapes, and other defunct technologies.
-Peeking out from under the lid of a box was a blonde wig.
+We moved to the back room where there were boxes of old videotapes and other defunct technologies.
+Peeking out from under the lid of a box was a blond wig.
 James opened it and was giddy.
 Inside was the largest personal collection of porn videos I've ever seen.
-Every colour of the sexual spectrum was represented.
+Every color of the sexual spectrum was represented.
 Gay, straight, trans—you name it.
 There were movies specifically catalogued by race and body weight.
 An inordinate number had the word "gape" in the title.